18F/api-standards/README.md

 * Provide documentation for SOAP web services.

   Users of SOAP web services need documentation, just like REST users.
-GSA has developed an [API Documentation Template](https://github.com/GSA/api-documentation-template) which can easily be re-used for your SOAP web service.

 * See examples of versioning of SOAP web services above.